 How long will it take to get the copy of the original birth certificate?

-We do not yet have an estimate on this, though the law provides that “[a]ll procedures, fees, and waiting periods applicable to a nonadopted person’s request for a copy of a birth record apply in the same manner as requests” made by adopted people.
+I do not yet have an estimate on this, though the law provides that “[a]ll procedures, fees, and waiting periods applicable to a nonadopted person’s request for a copy of a birth record apply in the same manner as requests” made by adopted people.
 Typically, however, it may take slightly longer for issuance of a copy of the original birth record because of the need to match the original record with the amended record and to provide any other documents that accompany the record (e.g., a birthparent contact preference form).
+It may also take considerably longer for applications filed as soon as the law changes on July 1.
+This is simply because of the number of applications typically filed once the OBC is available.

 Will any information on the original birth record be changed or removed?